-The maximum distance between chute wall and center of wheel is 150 mm (6 in.).
-Excess free chain or cable causes too much vibration resulting in damage to cleaner and components.
+The maximum distance between chute wall and edge of blade is 150 mm (6 in.).
+Excess free cable causes too much vibration resulting in damage to cleaner and components.
 If necessary, build a sub wall to support the tensioners.

 Installing Belt Cleaner & Tensioners